36 Mill Street - 2

 Patio / balcony, Dishwasher, Pet friendly, Parking, and Refrigerator

-W/D hookup, Pet friendly, Parking, Range, and Refrigerator
+W/D hookup, Pet friendly, Parking, Extra storage, Range, and Oven

 In unit laundry, Dishwasher, Parking, Recently renovated, Ceiling fan, and Refrigerator